wijitraprr/frontend-assignment/README.md

 This assignment is used for evaluating frontend developer which applied for Monkey Everyday.

-At the end of this project you expected to deliver a website from scratch with the following requirements:
+At the end of this project you are expected to deliver a website from scratch with the following requirements:

 ## Website requirements